PokemonAutomation/SwSh-Arduino/Documentation/SerialPrograms/ShinyHuntAutonomous-IoATrade.md

 After finding a shiny, go to the Switch Home to idle.
 Turn this off for unattended streaming so that your viewers can see the shiny.

-### Mash to Trade Delay:

-This is how long from when you start the trade to when the trade ends.
-You shouldn’t need to change this.

 ### Rollover Prevention:

 This is useful if your game is holding a den and you do not want an unintentional date-skip to destroy it.

 Prevent the den from rolling over by periodically touching the date at this interval.
 Set this value to zero to disable the feature.

+## Advanced Settings:
+These are advanced settings.
+You shouldn’t need to touch these unless something isn’t working and you’re trying to debug it yourself.

+### Mash to Trade Delay:

+This is how long from when you start the trade to when the trade ends.
+You shouldn’t need to change this.

 <hr>